e-footprint quickstart

 <Axes: xlabel='Category', ylabel='tonnes CO2 emissions'>)

-We can see that server energy footprint has been multiplied by more than 1000 and the rest of the impact is quite negligible.
+We can see that server energy footprint has gone from almost zero to more than 1500 tonnes CO2eq, and that the rest of the impact is quite negligible.
 Good to know to make informed decisions !
 Of course the impact is very much dependent on assumptions.
-If the LLM server ran on low-carbon electricity for example:
+Let’s check out the external api server’s carbon intensity of electricity for example:

 (<Figure size 1000x500 with 3 Axes>,